Sverris saga: Authorship and composition

+The saga recorded a battle at Sverresborg castle in 1197.
+The Baglers launched a surprise attack and entered the castle through a secret door.
+While the castle's inhabitants ate dinner, the Baglers burned everything inside the castle and threw a dead man into the only well that was used for drinking water.
+In 1938, a skeleton was discovered in the filled in well at the site, it was later retrieved in 2016.
+In 2024 the skeleton was identified as a man who had been injured and died shortly before being placed in the well in the same timeframe as described in the saga.
+Genetic evidence indicated that the man was 30 to 40 years old when he died and that he came from an area that was controlled by the Baglers, which suggested that the Baglers threw one of their dead soldiers into the well.
+According to Sverris saga, the Baglers wanted to make the castle uninhabitable for Sverre and the Birkebeiners.

 Style

 Grýla is written in a unique style that to some degree seems to be inspired by the long medieval tradition of hagiography.
 The style and focus of Sverris saga is very unlike that of the earlier Norwegian synoptics.
 Instead of narrowly focusing on the king and major events of state, Sverris saga is a detailed and rich biography with a large cast of characters, elaborate scenes and dialogue.
 The saga is the most detailed in the depiction of the many battles Sverre led to win and retain the monarchy in the country, The saga is particularly detailed when it comes to Sverre's speeches, as well as his battles and military strategy.